-The Science of IVF: What to know about Alabama's 'extrauterine children' ruling
+The science of IVF: What to know about Alabama's 'extrauterine children' ruling

 Here's what you need to know about the science of how the IVF process works – and how the ruling could affect its future.

-Then comes Step 4, when the fertilized egg is is grown in the lab for about 3 to 7 days until it has reached the blastocyst stage," which is a highly developed embryo that contains two different cell layers – the cells that become the placenta and then the cells that become the fetus," Feinberg explains.
+Then comes Step 4, when the fertilized egg is is grown in the lab for about three to seven days until it has reached the blastocyst stage, "which is a highly developed embryo that contains two different cell layers — the cells that become the placenta and then the cells that become the fetus," Feinberg explains.

 An IVF cycle can take about 2.5 weeks from hormone shots to implantation if the embryo is implanted right away, Feinberg says.
 Oftentimes, she says, embryos are frozen and then transferred into the uterus in a separate cycle.